The engine power balance test, can be a great way to pinpoint a cylinder, that’s under performing.

-This is an indication a cylinder is not working as well as the other cylinders in the engine.
+Most importantly, a cylinder that is not working as well as, the other cylinders in the engine.

-Engine speed should decrease when the cylinder is inoperative.
-Record the drop in speed and compare it to the other cylinders.
-Therefore, If all the cylinders produce the same amount of power; all engine rpm drops would be the same.
+Consequently, engine speed should decrease, when the cylinder is inoperative.
+Next, record the drop in speed and compare it to the other cylinders.
+So, if all the cylinders produce the same amount of power, all engine rpm drops would be the same.

-The drop in engine speed during the power balance test; becomes much more for that cylinder than for the other cylinders.
-When an engine is running rough; it is usually caused by one or more cylinders that are not producing as much power as the others.
+But, if the drop in engine speed, becomes much more for that cylinder, than for the other cylinders.
+As a result, the engine will run rough.
+Because, one or more cylinders, are not producing as much power as the others.

-As A Result, The Cylinder Power Balance Test Identifies The Less Productive Cylinders.
+As A Result, The Engine Power Balance Test, Identifies The Less Productive Cylinders.

 The cylinder power balance test is quick and easy to perform.
-The results of this test alone do not specify where the problem is.
+But, the results of this test alone, do not specify, where the problem is.

-Compare these results to the results of a compression test and cylinder leakage test.
+Therefore, you need to compare these results, to the results of a compression test and cylinder leakage test:

-- The cylinder leakage test measures how well the cylinder seals.
+- The cylinder leak down test, measures how well the cylinder seals.

 If The Results Of The Tests Show That It Has: